 So I ummed and ahhed, went to bed, turned off the light, lay there for a while…. and decided I would have more of a lie in, and get there just at sunrise rather than one hour before.
 So I deferred the alarm by half an hour or so.
 I still couldn’t sleep, so I deferred by half an hour again and drifted off.
 I then woke up with the alarm, and my it was nice and cosy in the bed.
 Finally! – I dragged myself out, and jumped in the car.
 It was minus one with frost on the roof.
 The stars were shining bright!
 As they would!

-I drove out of the resort, and approached the park entry station.
+I drove out of the resort, and approached the park entry station, and of course joined the queue.
+(Read on about park logistics in my Uluru Travel Guide here).
 As the light started to glow in the east, I did a double take… oh boy.
 There was a high bank of cloud that I could just make out, with a pink tint.
 And I was still driving!!!
 I knew it was 10 minutes get close enough to The Rock so I gunned it.
 The pink grew, and I knew it was going to be oh-so tight… I hammered the full length of the sunset car park on the main road, and entered via the exit, to save maybe a minute, and … very interestingly then noted ‘there is a sunrise, it’s a subtle but beautiful colour and shape and I will do it justice’.
 [Or something very close, to that]

 So, very calmly I set up tripod and camera, no panic, and took a number of frames at varying exposures.
 In short I did everything I should have done if I had not been in a hurry.
 I waited and the colours changed, I enjoyed my flask of coffee, added as many extra layers of clothes as I could find, and I took another set of images.
 A slightly different hue.